Pension Plan Reforms (Effective July 1, 2011)

 Maryland State Retirement and Pension System Online Benefit Estimators

 The Maryland State Retirement and Pension System is a defined benefit plan.
 This means that a member qualifies for retirement benefits based upon the member’s length of service, and the benefit is pre-determined based on a formula.
 Enrollment into the Pension Plan upon hire is irrevocable.

 The MSRPS includes a mandatory 7% pre-tax deduction withheld from each paycheck.

 The University contributes a percentage of the employee’s annual salary over 26 pay periods.
 This percentage fluctuates with each fiscal year.
 The actual contribution will be reflected on the left hand side of the employee’s pay stub.

 The employee becomes vested in the pension system after 5 years of service (10 years if hired on or after 7/1/2011).
 If employment is terminated prior to the 5 or 10 year period, the member contributions may be refunded, and all service credit will be lost.
 Should employment terminate after 5 or 10 years service, service and contributions will be held until such time as the faculty/staff member is eligible to retire.
 Review Pension Plan/Optional Retirement Program Comparison Chart for more information regarding vesting and retirement eligibility benefits.

-Members of MSPS may apply unused sick leave to additional retirement credit.
+Members of MSRPS may apply unused sick leave to additional retirement credit when retiring directly from the pension.
 This unused sick leave is applied only in the event of a direct service retirement.
 If the employee terminates State service, although they may be vested, unused sick leave will not be applied.